rajammanabrolu/rajammanabrolu.github.io/index.md

 It reads:

 "Well, hello there.
 I am an Assistant Professor of Computer Science at the University of California, San Diego - leading the [🧋**PEARLS Lab**🧋](http://pearls.ucsd.edu) in the Department of Computer Science and Engineering (CSE).
-I am recruiting multiple PhD students for the 2023-24 admissions cycle!!
-More info for prospective students is found on my group website.
+I am recruiting *not* recruiting any students for my lab.
+More info can be found on my group website.

-I'm a research scientist at [MosaicML](https://www.mosaicml.com/) in [Databricks](https://www.databricks.com/).
+I'm a research scientist at [Mosaic AI](https://www.mosaicml.com/) in [Databricks](https://www.databricks.com/).
-We're [recruiting](https://www.databricks.com/company/careers/engineering/genai-research-scientist-after-training-team-7011271002) full-time research engineers/scientists!

 I was previously on the [Mosaic](https://mosaic.allenai.org/) team in the [Allen Institute for AI](https://allenai.org/).
 I received my PhD in Computer Science from the School of Interactive Computing at the Georgia Institute of Technology, advised by Professor Mark Riedl as a research assistant at the [Entertainment Intelligence Lab](https://eilab.gatech.edu/).